EoinDavey/Setanta/docs/_english/01-start.md

 toc: true
 ---

-# How to use Setanta?
+# How to use Setanta

 To try Setanta, you have two choices.